f00d4tehg0dz/elgato-streamdeck-cookie-clicker/README.md

-# CookieCLicker Unofficial Plugin for Elgato Streamdeck
+# CookieClicker Unofficial Plugin for Elgato Streamdeck

 Click/Tap the CookieClicker